sf-wdi-24/modules/week-01-controlling-the-dom/day-02/drill/readme.md

 | Understand common developer pitfalls. |
 | Fix common problems which impact developers. |

+## Why?

+> If debugging is the process of removing bugs, then programming must be the process of putting them in.
+[Edsger W. Dijkstra](https://en.wikiquote.org/wiki/Programming#Debugging)

+We are human and make mistakes.
+It's OK to make mistakes but in a complex computer program they are hard to track down.
+Becoming comfortable with debugging will make it easier to track down errors in logic.

+The real world impact of bugs can be both funny and deadly.
+[List of software bugs](https://en.wikipedia.org/wiki/List_of_software_bugs) **incomplete**

 ### Challenges

 Challenges are primarily available as independent JSFiddle code snippets.
 The code in JSFiddle can be executed as if it were running on your website.